mohdismailmatasin/not-a-mac-clone/README.md

 # Not a Mac Clone

-GTK theme collection for Linux desktops - gnome-shell, gtk-2.0, gtk-3.0, and gtk-4.0 themes in one package.
+GTK theme for Linux desktops - gnome-shell, gtk-2.0, gtk-3.0, and gtk-4.0 themes.

 ![Preview](sample.png)